enxchange-io/Deploy-Public/docs/SMS-Notification-Program-Terms-and-Conditions.md

 **Email:** support@enxenergy.com
 **Phone:** 405-783-3473
-Support hours: 9:00 AM – 5:00 PM CT, Monday through Friday, excluding EnXchange-observed holidays.
+Support hours: 9:00 AM – 5:00 PM ET, Monday through Friday, excluding EnXchange-observed holidays.
 Outside of support hours, you may leave a message at the phone number above.

 ---